Golzar, Razavi Khorasan

-Golzar (گلزار, also Romanized as Golzār; also known as Tappeh Soleymān) is a village in Khangiran Rural District, in the Central District of Sarakhs County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 120, in 28 families.
+Golzar (گلزار) (Note: Also romanized as Golzār; also known as Tappeh Soleymān) is a village in Khangiran Rural District of the Central District in Sarakhs County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 120 in 28 households.
+The following census in 2011 counted 112 people in 30 households.
+The 2016 census measured the population of the village as 124 people in 33 households.